mrbinky3000/responsive_carousel/README.md

 #Responsive Carousel

-NO LONGER BETA!
-WOO-HOO!
-It's ready for the real world!

 A fully responsive carousel [jQuery UI widget](http://jqueryui.com/widget/ "jQuery UI widget documentation") that works on desktop browsers, iPhones, iPads, and even older Androids.* It can be configured to respond to touch events, mouse events, or both.
 You can use the left and right arrows and/or use your finger or mouse to swipe the carousel left and right.
 The code is currently is in the form of a jQuery UI widget and relies on hammer.js to handle the touch events.

 ###Stand-out Features:

 - FAST.
 Uses css transitions.
-Code optimized to use as few redraws as possible.
+Code optomized to use as few redraws as possible.
 Always getting faster.
 - Continuous infinite scrolling.
 Hold down a navigation arrow and keep holding it down.
 No need to keep clicking or tapping.
 - You can have slide "units" of different widths
 - A callback function that lets you specify the number of units to show at different width